Shahriar090/L2-Assignment-2/README.md

 # Level Two Assignment Two :

-## Description : This project is a Node Js.
-Express Js application with Typescript and MongoDb.This project is basically a small Create, Read, Update and Delete (CRUD) project.
-Main feature of this project is creating user with updating and deleting options and also user can make orders.These are the main features of this small project.
+## Description : This project is a Node.js and Express.js application with TypeScript and MongoDB.
+The main features include the ability to create, read, update, and delete (CRUD) users.
+Users also have options for updating and deleting their profiles.
+Additionally, the application supports order creation by users.

 ## Prerequisites

-Mainly we will need Node Js. in our computer.In this case i used TypeScript so before using this application we will need to convert our Ts into Js.
-I did this by using some script in package.json file.
+Mainly, we will need Node.js on our computer.
+In this case, I used TypeScript.
+Before using this application, we will need to convert our TypeScript code into JavaScript.
+I achieved this by using a script in the package.json file.

 ## Installation